East Oakland, Oakland, California: Culture

 East Oakland, together with West Oakland and portions of North Oakland, is a hub for Northern California's African American community.
 Hip hop culture is associated with East Oakland.
-It is known within the hip hop community as "Oaktown", "O-Town," (old school names) or currently, "The Town".
-A number of East Bay rappers and singers such as Raphael Saadiq, Keak da Sneak, Dru Down, Too Short, Digital Underground, MC Hammer, Luniz, Hieroglyphics, Keyshia Cole, Philthy Rich, Db tha General, Shady Nate, Bobby Brackins, and Lil B originated there.
+It is known within the hip hop community as "Oaktown", "O-Town" (old school names), or currently, "The Town".
+A number of East Bay rappers and singers such as Raphael Saadiq, Keak da Sneak, Dru Down, Too Short, Digital Underground, MC Hammer, Luniz, Hieroglyphics, Keyshia Cole, Philthy Rich, Db tha General, Shady Nate, and Bobby Brackins originated there.
 The prostitution, violence and drug culture of the region spawned a new subgenre of hip hop by the late 1980s.
 Rappers like Too Short incorporated drugs, violence, prostitution and gang life into their music, in sharp contrast to much of the East Coast hip hop of the day.
 Too Short was also one of the first rap artists to promote and sell records independently and is one of the pioneers responsible for the birth of Northern California's independent hip hop scene; leading other artists to pursue success in the music industry without the assistance of a major record company.
 The sound of the music was different from East Coast hip hop, which is known for its technique of sampling and looping to create a song.
 Instead, funk and blues were infused with synthesizers and drum machines, giving birth to the Bay Area hip hop sound known as Mobb music.
 Today, mainstream hip-hop continues to lyrically and musically incorporate much of what was pioneered in East Oakland.